rockettheme/docs/Docs/joomla/platform/templates.md

 ### Other Available Files
 There are several other files that you might find useful on the template's download page.
 For example, the **Source PNG(s)** including some of the image files exclusive to the template are made available so that you may customize them to meet your individual needs.

+While these files are not directly intended to be installed on your Joomla site, they can serve as a useful resource for further customization and understanding of what went in to creating the template.

 [joomla25]: install_joomla25.md
 [joomla3x]: install_joomla3x.md